 Of course this does not calculate the ``finite piece'' for you, but it gives you some confidence regarding what to aim for before you start calculating.

-\section{What if Casimir energy differences are not finite?}
+\section{What if Casimir energy differences are not naively finite?}

 Now there are certainly (mathematical) situations where the $\Delta a_i\neq 0$ and the Casimir energy difference is not naively finite.
 This merely means one has to be more careful thinking about the physics.
-For instance: \begin{itemize} \itemsep-3pt \item Real metals and real dielectrics are transparent in the UV. \item The UV cutoff $\Omega$ is then merely a stand-in for all the complicated physics. \end{itemize} For real metals and real dielectrics the cutoff represents real physics.
-See for instance the discussion in references~\cite{Schwinger:1977, Milton:1978, Milton:2004} and compare with the discussion in \cite{Carlson:1996, Carlson:1997, MolinaParis:1997, Liberati:2000}.
+(One might need to \emph{renormalize}, not just \emph{regularize}, or one might have good physics reasons to keep the regularization parameter finite, and not drive it to infinity.)
+For instance: \begin{itemize} \itemsep-3pt \item Real metals and real dielectrics are transparent in the UV. \item The UV cutoff $\Omega$ is then merely a stand-in for all the complicated physics. \end{itemize} It is important to emphasize that for real metals and real dielectrics the cutoff represents real physics.
+See for instance the discussion in references~\cite{Schwinger:1977, Milton:1978, Milton:2004}, and compare with the discussion in \cite{Carlson:1996, Carlson:1997, MolinaParis:1997, Liberati:2000}.
 Note that the discussion regarding real metals and real dielectrics has often lead to some considerable disagreement regarding interpretation~\cite{Jaffe:2005, Graham:2002, Graham:2003}.
-(My own view, as should be clear from the current article, is that Casimir energies are ultimately determined by looking at differences in zero-point energies, summed over all relevant modes.)
+(My own view, as should be clear from the current article, is that physical Casimir energies are ultimately determined by looking at physical differences in zero-point energies, summed over all relevant modes.)